Antikor - ZTSA (Zero Trust Service Access)

 • Audio, Clipboard, and Printer Sharing

-• Ability to define Initial Program
+• Ability to define an Initial Program

 • SSH - Secure Shell